by Mirta Desir

 If you get irritated, frustrated, or annoyed at the process, your baby knows it and will react to it – negatively.
 The key is to know yourself and if you have any negative reactions – check it at the door.
 If you cannot contain your negative emotions about potty training – early potty training is not for you.

 2. It’s hard to change old habits.
 It is difficult to change old habits, even for a toddler.
-If a toddler is used to wearing a soiled diaper and continuing with a certain activity uninterrupted.
+A toddler is used to wearing a soiled diaper and continuing with a certain activity uninterrupted.
 The toddler may resist change.

 Let me know your story — I would love to hear it!
 The video How to Potty Train Your Infant in Three Days provides a step-by-step guide to potty training your infant.